 Meet our Board

-Our volunteer board is elected from eligible nominated members at our annual general meeting.
+The Mid West Chamber of Commerce and Industry Board is elected and nominated from eligible members at our annual general meeting.

-Each elected executive position is a two-year term.
+Each elected executive position is a two-year, voluntary term.
 Those joining the board as invited Special Purpose Executive Members may serve as per resolution of the board.

 We commend our past and present volunteer executives for their passion and commitment to the advancement of our association – and the region.